The Criminal Division was created by Attorney General Palmer in his reorganization of the Department of Justice in 1919.

-- Advise the Attorney General, the Congress, the Office of Management and Budget, and the White House on matters of criminal law.
+- Advise the Attorney General and other senior leadership within the Executive Branch on matters of criminal law.

-- Coordinate with foreign countries to secure the return of fugitives and obtain evidence and other assistance from those foreign countries, and assure that the United States meets its reciprocal obligations to those foreign countries.
+- Coordinate with foreign countries to secure the return of fugitives and obtain evidence and other assistance from abroad, and assure that the United States meets its reciprocal obligations to treaty partners.

 - Formulate and implement criminal enforcement policy and provide advice and assistance to all levels of the law enforcement community, including providing training to federal, state, and local prosecutors and investigative agencies.